What Is a PFIC, and How Does It Affect My Taxes?

 To elect the market-to-market (MTM) approach, you must use the option on Form 8621, Information Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund.
 While this alternate tax plan will allow you to avoid interest charges and a higher tax, it will also cause you to face an earlier tax obligation.

-When you use the MTM approach, you must recognize an annual gain or loss based on the PFIC’s value at the end of the tax year.
-This gain or loss is taxed as ordinary income or treated as ordinary income loss.
+When you use the MTM approach, you must recognize an annual gain based on the PFIC’s value at the end of the tax year.
+This gain is taxed as ordinary income or treated as ordinary income loss.
+You generally cannot claim a loss until the PFIC is sold, but losses from past years can be used to reduce gains in current years.

 3. Qualified Electing Fund (QEF)